sela-network/docs/src/content/docs/rewards/rewards-system.md

 **Q: How are taxes handled?**

 A: Tax treatment of cryptocurrency rewards varies by country.
 Verify local tax laws and consult tax professionals as needed.
 Sela Network does not provide tax advice.

+**Q: What is $SPWR and how do I earn it?**

+A: $SPWR (Sela Power Points) is a points system for node operators that tracks contributions to network infrastructure.
+You earn $SPWR through:
+- Operating your node continuously (base points per hour)
+- Processing web access requests (points per request)
+- Maintaining high performance (bonus points for uptime and response time)
+- Contributing to underserved geographic regions (distribution bonuses)

+$SPWR can be used for governance voting and converted to $SELA tokens.

+**Q: How do I convert $SPWR to $SELA?**

+A: $SPWR conversion to $SELA occurs during periodic conversion windows.
+The conversion rate is dynamic and based on network economics.
+You can choose between:
+- Immediate conversion at the current rate
+- Vested conversion with a bonus (typically 20% additional) over a 12-month period

+Minimum $SPWR balance requirements apply.
+Check the conversion dashboard for current rates and windows.

+**Q: Can I use $SPWR for governance voting?**

+A: Yes. $SPWR points grant governance voting rights proportional to your holdings.
+You can vote on protocol upgrades, treasury expenditures, network policies, and development roadmap priorities.

+**Q: What's the difference between $SPWR and Sela Points?**

+A: $SPWR is specifically for node operators who contribute infrastructure (browser nodes and request processing).
+Sela Points are for all users (developers, end users) who use the API or participate in community activities.
+Both can be converted to $SELA, but only $SPWR provides governance voting rights.

 ---